eclipsesource/tabris-js-cli/README.md

 ```
 ... to create a [globally installed symbolic link](https://docs.npmjs.com/cli/link) to the module.

+## Project Goals
+A Command Line Interface (CLI) could be used to:

+### Initialize a Tabris.js project

+ * Delegate to yeoman

+### Start an application (serve files and folders)

+In contrast to an HTTP server, the CLI could offer more capabilities

+ * Take care of caching modes
+ * Serve also snippet files without the need for a package.json
+ * Transpile ES6 or typescript on the fly
+ * Keep track of changes and notify the client

+### Build locally

+ * prepare cordova folder layout in build folder
+ * copy transpiled sources
+ * start cordova build

 ## License

 Published under the terms of the [BSD 3-Clause License](LICENSE).